lower-speck/lower-speck.github.io/index.md

 6. When changes are requested, the developers MUST insert new requirements and SHOULD flag existing requirements as obsolete where appropriate.

-7. As development proceeds, developers MUST include references to requirement ID's as explained below.
+7. As development proceeds, developers MUST include references to requirement ID's in code.

 8. The Lower Speck document SHOULD be saved with the software code in a version control system.